 If Kwan Yin turned from Heaven's gate and vowed to be here till every human attains liberation, Tara vowed to be born as a woman in all her lifetimes.
 Because of this, Tara is often called the first, or early feminist.

 There are different facets to Tara's energy as evoked by her being represented in a specific color.
 For example, Red Tara helps one activate the energy to attain goals, Blue Tara helps transmute anger, and Green Tara heals from fear and helps remove obstacles.
 Yellow Tara can be asked for help with wealth or material possessions, and Black Tara's domain is power (inner or outer).

 However, just as white is considered to be the supreme color in many mystic traditions (white contains within itself all colors), so is White Tara considered the most powerful of all Taras because it embodies them all.

-White Tara is aways depicted seating in the lotus position with the soles of her feet pointing upward (diamond lotus).
-Her left hand is in the protective, no fear mudra, and her right hand makes the compassion and wish granting mudra.
+White Tara is aways depicted sitting in the lotus position with the soles of her feet pointing upward (diamond lotus).
+Her left hand is in the protective, no fear mudra, and her right-hand makes the compassion and wish-granting mudra.
 A blue lotus flower is often depicted emerging from White Tara's left hand - an energy expression of a state of fearlessness leading to Buddhahood.

 Now that you know more about the White Tara (and if you feel strongly drawn to her energy), here are the feng shui guidelines for the placement of White Tara symbol in your home: